What should you be experiencing at 8 DPO? Is it too early for symptoms? Too early to take a pregnancy test? Let’s dive in.

 Pregnancy symptoms are as varied as the bodies they inhabit.

-Sometimes they show up as early as 8 DPO and sometimes they only show up weeks into pregnancy.
+Sometimes they show up as early as 8 days post ovulation and sometimes they only show up weeks into pregnancy.

 If they do show up very early for you, here’s some of what you might expect.